Dannylee911/Test/README.md

-This is my frist time to make the file on Git, and the Git is version control systerm.
+Git is a distributed version control system.
-This is changed by Danny.
+Git is free software disvtributed under the GPL.